Enhancing Test Time Adaptation with Few-shot Guidance: Experiment

 \textbf{Comparison with DG/SFDA methods.} The above experiments mainly focus on TTA, which aims to adapt the model during the test time.
 A natural question arises: \textit{How about our method compared with domain generalization (DG) or source-free domain adaptation (SFDA) methods? }

 To answer this question, we compare our method with several methods in DG and SFDA.
 The results of Office-Home dataset are shown in Table~\ref{tab: compare_dg}.
 It can be seen that our method outperforms the state-of-the-art methods in DG, such as SWAD and PCL.
-Furthermore, equipped with SWAD (SWAD+FS-TTA), our method achieves 79.8\% accuracy.
-This result benefits from our adaptation of the model during the test time.
-In comparison to advanced SFDA methods, FS-TTA still achieves satisfactory results.
+In addition, we combine FS-TTA with a SWAD-pretrained model to examine whether our framework can further benefit from a stronger DG-trained initialization.
+The resulting SWAD+FS-TTA model achieves 79.8\% accuracy on OfficeHome, indicating that FS-TTA can effectively leverage the flat-minima representations learned by SWAD and yield additional improvements during test-time adaptation.
+This demonstrates that FS-TTA is highly compatible with diverse source-model training paradigms, serving as a plug-and-play adaptation module that can be seamlessly integrated with various DG optimizers to further enhance robustness under domain shift.In comparison to advanced SFDA methods, FS-TTA still achieves satisfactory results.
 It is worth noting that FS-TTA is more flexible in real-world scenarios than SFDA since it adapts the target data in an offline manner, requiring more training loops and resources.
 The results of DomainNet are shown in Table~\ref{tab: compare_dg}.
 The overall performance of FS-TTA outperforms the SFDA methods, suggesting that FS-TTA is more adept at handling challenging tasks.

 \textbf{Comparison with few-shot transfer learning methods.} In our research, we focus on Few-Shot Test Time Adaptation (FS-TTA), which utilizes a small number of target domain samples to enhance adaptation.
 To ensure a comprehensive evaluation, we compare our approach with existing few-shot transfer learning methods.
 The results on the PACS dataset are presented in Table~\ref{tab:compare_fewshot}.
 According to the results, FS-TTA consistently outperforms all baseline methods across different domains, achieving the highest average accuracy of 91.4\%, which surpasses the best-performing baseline LCCS (88.8\%).
 This result highlights the effectiveness of our approach in adapting to domain shifts and improving classification performance in the few-shot setting.